 Sometimes, the focal bulge is detailed on a circular map, in which case the herniated portion of the disc is said to be less than 90 degrees of the total possible 360 degrees.

-Focal or broad based is usually quite irrelevant when it comes to patients.
+Focal or broad based is usually quite irrelevant when it comes to patient's symptoms.
 Most simply hear the words herniated disc and fear for their lives.
 This is common, but it is crucial that all patients understand the true facts about herniated discs before panicking from a positive disc diagnosis.

 Remember that most herniated discs are not harmful and all patients are advised to compare expected symptoms to the actual clinical expression in order to avoid becoming a victim of incredibly common misdiagnosis.